Welcome to Computer Information Systems

 - Select and implement appropriate operating system and network technologies for an organization or business enterprise.

-Database Programming Applications Program Certificate
+Database Programming and Applications Development Certificate

 - Create programs that reflect the use of modular design and incorporate event-driven and object-oriented approaches.